-Taught by highly qualified staff with research and consultancy expertise in economics and finance, you’ll take an open-minded approach to economic problems, studying current mainstream theoretical and applied techniques alongside a range of alternative critical perspectives.In this post-financial-crisis era, in which some previously held conventional wisdom has come under criticism, you’ll meet the growing demand for economics that can address and resolve pressing real-world problems.
+The course is developed and delivered by highly qualified staff with research and consultancy expertise.
+You’ll take an open-minded approach to economic problems, studying current mainstream theoretical and applied techniques alongside a range of alternative critical perspectives, equipping you to meet the growing demand for economics that can address and resolve real-world problems.

 Our Economics department stands for a distinctive type of economics, which is realistic, interdisciplinary and policy relevant.
 We take an open-minded approach to economic problems, and draw on expertise from one of the major hubs of heterodox economics research in the UK.

-Recent commentary and coverage in the media has highlighted the need for more philosophical discussion about how best to approach economics.
+Commentary and coverage in the media has highlighted the need for more philosophical discussion about how best to approach economics.
 Leeds University Business School has been recognised in The Economist as one of the few universities in the UK offering a 'model' for this approach.
-The University also hosts the Applied Institute of Research in Economics (AIRE).
+The University also hosts the Applied Institute of Research in Economics.

-In addition, you will learn advanced finance concepts from leading academics and practitioners in the Business School’s Accounting and Finance department, ranked in the world's Top 50 for Masters in Finance (Financial Times 2015).
-You will be able to access the knowledge of our advanced specialist research units, including the Centre for Advanced Study in Finance (CASIF), the Institute of Banking and Investment (IBI) and the Credit Management Research Centre (CMRC).
+In addition, you will learn advanced finance concepts from leading academics and practitioners in the Business School’s Accounting and Finance department.
+You will be able to access the knowledge of our advanced specialist research units, including the Centre for Advanced Study in Finance, the International Banking Institute and the Credit Management Research Centre.

 - Course content